ibm-cloud-docs/app-configuration/ac-create-appconfig-instance.md

 1. Optionally, define **Tags** to help you to identify and organize the instance in your account.
 If your tags are billing related, consider writing tags as *key:value* pairs to help group-related tags, such as `costctr:124`.

-1. Optionally, define **Access management tags** that are required to apply flexible access policies on specific resources.
+1. Optionally, define **Access management tags** that are needed to apply flexible access policies on specific resources.
 For example, `access:dev, proj:version-1`.

-1. If you have selected the Enterprise plan, then specify the **Service endpoints**.
+1. If you selected the Enterprise plan, then specify the **Service endpoints**.
 The following options are available:
-   - _Public network_ - The public network service endpoints are accessible from anywhere on the internet.
+   - *Public network* - The public network service endpoints are accessible from anywhere on the internet.
-   - _Private network_ - The private network service endpoints are accessible only within the {{site.data.keyword.cloud_notm}} backbone network.
+   - *Private network* - The private network service endpoints are accessible only within the {{site.data.keyword.cloud_notm}} backbone network.
-   - _Both Public & Private network_ - use of both public and private service endpoint network access.
+   - *Both Public & Private network* - use of both public and private service endpoint network access.

 1. Accept the licensing agreements and terms by clicking the checkbox.